Alarms & events

 1. Click Alarms in the left hand menu.

-3. Click the Current severity for the specific alarm to display options.
+3. Click the Default severity for the specific alarm to display options.
+A list of severity options displays.

 Changing the severity may increase or decrease the possibility of failover occurrence.